medimohammadise/accountservice/README.md

 ## How to test it

-easiest way to test by using  **postman**  [default url is **http://localhost:8080**] you can dowanload and import sample post man collection from here https://raw.githubusercontent.com/medimohammadise/accountservice/master/UserManagement.postman_collection.json
+easiest way to test by using  **postman**  [default url is **http://localhost:8080**] you can download and import sample post man collection from UserManagement.postman_collection.json that included in the project's root